DHTMLX/docs-suite/docs/selection/api/selection_getitem_method.md

 @signature: {'getItem(): any;'}

 @returns:
-- item		object | array		the object of a selected item
+The object of a selected item.

 @example:
 var item = tree.selection.getItem();